msmedes/anjin/README.md

 # anjin: EXTREMELY WIP

 `anjin` is a tool to help you understand the impact of a new release of a Python package.
 It is extremely rough around the edges.
-It will not guide you to the coast of Japan.
+It will not guide you to the coast of feudal Japan in order to establish a trade route to compete with the Portuguese.

 To run:
 - [install rye](https://rye.run/docs/installation)